/ seo-glossary / What is Click-Through Rate (CTR)? SEO Guide for Beginners

 Learn what click-through rate means in SEO, why it matters, and how to improve your CTR to get more clicks from search results.

 Click-through rate (CTR) is the percentage of people who click on your search result after seeing it in the search engine results page.
-It is calculated by dividing the number of clicks by the number of impressions and multiplying by 100.
+Google defines it precisely in Search Console as the calculation of clicks divided by impressions.
 If your page appears 1,000 times in search results and 50 people click on it, your CTR is 5%.
 It is one of the most important metrics in SEO because ranking high means nothing if nobody clicks.

 Why Click-Through Rate Matters for SEO